Wilson Morelo: Career

 Morelo started his career with Bajo Cauca in the 2003 Categoría Primera B, before joining Envigado in the Categoría Primera A for the 2006 season.
 He then joined Millonarios for the 2007 season.

 In December 2008, Morelo joined América de Cali.
 He then joined Atlético Huila for the 2011 season.
 For the 2012 season, he joined Deportes Tolima, before joining La Equidad in the summer of the same year.

 On 12 December 2013, Morelo joined Liga MX side Monterrey.
 In July 2014, he returned to Colombia, joining Santa Fe on loan Santa Fe beat Independiente Medellín in the final of the 2014 Categoría Primera A. He also won the 2015 Copa Sudamericana, helping Santa Fe beat Argentine club Huracán on penalties.
 He then joined Dorados de Sinaloa on loan for the 2016 Clausura.

 On 8 June 2016, Morelo joined Pachuca on a permanent transfer.
 On 5 January 2017, he joined Chilean Primera División club Everton on loan.

 On 29 June 2017, he returned to Colombia and Santa Fe, joining the Bogotá team.

 On 25 January 2019, Morelo joined Argentine club Colón and signed a two-and-a-half-year contract.
-The club paid $1 million USD for 75% of the player's rights.
+The club paid US$1 million for 75% of the player's rights.
 On 5 June 2021, he and fellow Colombia Yéiler Góez, were crowned champions of the 2021 Copa de la Liga.

 On 22 January 2022, Morelo rejoined Santa Fe for a third spell.
 In July 2023, he joined Águilas Doradas looking for more playing time.
 On 12 January 2024, he returned to Córdoba, joining Jaguares de Córdoba.
-He scored the only goal in a 1-0 victory against his most recent club, Águilas Doradas.
+He scored the only goal in a 1–0 victory against his most recent club, Águilas Doradas.